SagiKimhi/pimp-my-vim/readme.md

 - ### Pimp-my-vim

-    To run the pimp-my-vim installation, close this directory to your computer,
+    To run the pimp-my-vim installation, clone this directory to your computer with `git clone` ,

     open it in your terminal, and run the following commands: